IV liga Pomerania

-IV liga Pomerania group (pl. grupa pomorska) is one of the groups of IV liga, the 5th level of Polish football league system.
-The league was created in season 2000-01 after introducing new administrative division of Poland.
-Until the end of the 2007-08 season, IV liga was 4th tier of league system, but this changed with the formation of the Ekstraklasa as the top level league in Poland.
+IV liga Pomerania group (grupa pomorska), also known as IV liga RWS Investment Group for sponsorship reasons, is one of the groups of IV liga, the fifth level of Polish football league system.

+The league was created in the 2000–01 season, after a new administrative division of Poland was implemented.
+Until the end of the 2007–08 season, IV liga was the fourth tier of league system, but this was changed with the formation of the Ekstraklasa as the top level league in Poland.

-In this group compete football clubs from Pomeranian Voivodeship.
-The winner of the league is promoted to III liga group II.
-The bottom teams are relegated to their respective regional groups of Liga okręgowa.
+The clubs from Pomeranian Voivodeship compete in the group.
+The winner is promoted to III liga, group II.
+The bottom teams are relegated to their respective regional groups of the regional league.